About Kseniia - London wedding photographer

 Who I am

-I’m Kseniia, a London wedding photographer drawn to modern imagery and real, unforced moments.
+I’m Kseniia, a London wedding photographer drawn to spaces with character, light and a strong sense of place.

 How I work